pointfreeco/swift-sharing/Sources/Sharing/Documentation.docc/Extensions/AppStorageKey.md

 ```

 That will make it so that all `@Shared(.appStorage)` instances use your custom user defaults.
-The force unwrap on the `suiteName:` initializer will work if you do not use your app's main
-bundle identifier or globalDomain.

 In previews `@Shared` will use a temporary, ephemeral user defaults so that each run of the preview
 gets a clean slate.
 This makes it so that previews do not mutate each other's storage and allows